ynput/ayon-documentation/website/docs/addon_3dsmax_artist.md

 :::note Reminder
-Point Cloud Instance only works when tyFlow plugin installed in 3dsmax
+Point Cloud Instance only works when tyFlow plugin installed in 3dsmax TyCache Instance only works when tyFlow Pro plugin installed in 3dsmax
 :::

 ### Publishing Point Cloud
 Select the tyFlow object(s) you want to export and go **AYON -> Create** and select **Point Cloud**.
 The exported object(s) would be in PRT format
 You can add the attributes which needs to be exported in AYON setting before publishing.